thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/2transpiling/README.md

     }
     ```

-1. READ this step (BUT take no action): we want to execute the babel command to turn our ES6 code into ES5.
+1. READ (take no action): we want to execute the babel command to turn our ES6 code into ES5.

     Because you have installed `babel` into node_modules, you could specify the CLI tool in the node_modules directory like this:

     ```
     ./node_modules/.bin/babel src --out-dir dist
     ```

-    BUT starting with npm version 5.0 there is a new tool available called `npx` which simplifies the calls from the command line to the package to the following:
-    ```
-    npx babel src --out-dir dist
-    ```

-    The `npx` command will look in the node_modules directory, if not there, it looks globally, if not there, it will temporarily download the program, execute it, then delete it.

 1. Instead of the command line, let's add the use of babel in the package.json `build` script so that it is easily repeatable and part of our development build process.